autowarefoundation/autoware/localization/ekf_localizer/README.md

 - measured_pose_with_covariance (geometry_msgs/PoseWithCovarianceStamped)

-  Input pose source with measurement covariance matrix.
+  Input pose source with the measurement covariance matrix.

 - measured_twist_with_covariance (geometry_msgs/TwistWithCovarianceStamped)

-  Input twist source with measurement covariance matrix.
+  Input twist source with the measurement covariance matrix.

 - initialpose (geometry_msgs/PoseWithCovarianceStamped)

   Initial pose for EKF.
-The estimated pose is initialized with zeros at start.
+The estimated pose is initialized with zeros at the start.
 It is initialized with this message whenever published.

 ### Published Topics